eugeny-dementev/yamlify-object/README.md

 Each property of colors object expected to be a `function` that expected to return somehow colorified version of passed `string` argument.

-You can specify colors only for types you need and the rest will stay colorless strings:
+You can specify colors only for types you need and, if have the need, the base text color.
+The rest will stay colorless strings:

 ``` js
 const obj = {